 The charitable purpose of the ICULD&E Foundation is to provide financial assistance as Course Bursaries/assisted places to qualifying credit union activists to attend overseas Credit Union Development Educator courses outside their homelands.
 In the past 5 years, 22 Development Educator graduates, known as “Pell Scholars” (from 14 countries and 4 continents) have received course bursaries to attend DE courses in Africa, Asia, Caribbean, Europe and North America.Read more

 The ICULD&E Foundation also promotes:

-where the successful participants in both the Filene and Biden Awards programme are showcased, acknowledged and applauded for their achievements, both nationally and internationally.
-The Dinners give sponsors, donors and other attendees an opportunity to meet with these dynamic credit union activists at a joyous networking occasion.
+showcases and applauds the Filene and Biden Awards programme competitors.
+It's known as the UK's Credit Union 'Oscars', as Winners' achievements are highlighted with filmed presentations of their winning activities.
+The Dinners give sponsors, donors and guests an opportunity to meet with these dynamic credit union activists at a joyous networking occasion.

-Funds raised at the Dinner from tickets sold, as well as from very generous donations from corporate sponsors and private donors, are used by the ICULDE Foundation to provide bursaries to assist credit union activists to attend Development Education courses held worldwide (Find out more about Development Education).
-Bursary recipients are known as "Pell Scholars".
-Read more about Pell Scholars
+Funds raised at the Awards Dinner are used to provide bursaries (Pell Scholarships) to assist credit union activists to attend Credit Union Development Education courses held worldwide (Read here about Development Education).

 Graduate Development Educators are the "strivers" and "doers" of the credit union movement, the natural leaders and advocates who can identify societal needs and deliver solutions.